TheRobBrennan/explore-web-rtc/example-02/README.md

 #### Offer

-The blog post [Establish a WebRTC Connection: Video Call with WebRTC Step 3](https://levelup.gitconnected.com/establishing-the-webrtc-connection-videochat-with-javascript-step-3-48d4ae0e9ea4) covers this in great detail, but I wanted to provided a TL:DR of it for my own notes:
+The blog post [Establish a WebRTC Connection: Video Call with WebRTC Step 3](https://levelup.gitconnected.com/establishing-the-webrtc-connection-videochat-with-javascript-step-3-48d4ae0e9ea4) covers this in great detail, but I wanted to provide a TL:DR of it for my notes:

 1. If not already using some communication channel with Bob, Alice should join one (we use our WebSocket server running on port 1337)
    `const signaling = new WebSocket('ws://127.0.0.1:1337');`